Florida Registered Agent

-Yes.
-The Florida Public Records Act requires all business documents filed with government agencies to be made public.
+However, that all changes when you file your Florida annual report.
+The annual report requires management or membership information, and the Florida Public Records Act requires all business documents filed with government agencies to be made public.
 If you are interested in forming a private Florida LLC in order to protect your private information, we can help you with that.

 When you hire us as your FL registered agent, you will find pre-signed Articles in your online account.
 Or, if filing online, we will supply you with a name to use in the online filing system through Sunbiz.

 An LLC is a pass-through entity, which means members pay taxes on LLC profits on their individual tax returns.
 There is no state income tax.